diffgram/diffgram/README.md

 ### Who is Diffgram for?
 Data Scientists, Machine Learning Leaders, AI Experts, Software Engineers, Data Annotators and Subject Matter Experts.

+### New to Training Data?
+Learn more about the general concepts with the [Training Data Book](https://www.oreilly.com/library/view/training-data-for/9781492094517/).

 ### What can I Customize?
 With Diffgram you can get the exact branded experience you want through the what-you-see-is-what-you-get editor.